srm-ecology/srm-ecology-website/content/post/20-12-01-aaas-session/index.md

   preview_only: false
   alt_text: Logo of the AAAS
 ---
-Up coming session for 2021 AMERICAN ASSOCIATION FOR THE ADVANCEMENT OF SCIENCE conference
+Upcoming session for the 2021 AMERICAN ASSOCIATION FOR THE ADVANCEMENT OF SCIENCE (AAAS) conference

 <!--more-->